theodale/NatureLogic/README.md

 - make navbar its own partial

 1. Give each land a type, i.e. woodland/farmland.. so can be used in carbon graphs

+- navbar partial for farms and farm creation